microsoft/Kusto-Query-Language/doc/convert-angle-function.md

 ## Returns

  Returns the input value converted from one angle unit to another.
+Invalid units return `null`.

 ## Example